Funding to Diversify Maine’s Island and Coastal Economies

 BUSINESS RESILIENCE GRANTS

-Does your island business need financial help to address an immediate or long-term issue or goal?
-The Island Institute’s Business Resilience Grant offers awards of up to $1,500 through our Community Impact Fund.
+Does your business need financial help to address an immediate or long-term issue or goal?
+The Business Resilience Grant offers awards of up to $2,500 through the Tom Glenn Community Impact Fund.

 Funds can be used to:

-- Invest in supplies or infrastructure that allows you to operate your business more effectively.
+- Investing in supplies or infrastructure that allows you to operate your business more effectively.

 Community Infrastructure Planning Funding